unoplatform/uno/doc/articles/features/file-management.md

 var content = await FileIO.ReadTextAsync(file);
 ```

-UNO also supports the ability to determine if an asset or resource exists in the application package by using `StorageFileHelper.ExistsInPackage`:
+UNO also supports the ability to determine if an asset or resource exists in the application package by using `StorageFileHelper.ExistsInPackage` method:
 ```csharp
 var fileExists = await StorageFileHelper.ExistsInPackage("Assets/Fonts/uno-fluentui-assets.ttf");
 ```